 *Our waiting list for processing is currently full.
-We will reopen the waitlist in April or May, 2018.
 If you have a small batch of 1-2 fleeces, feel free to contact us in case we are able to squeeze it in--we will do our best!
 Thanks for your patience.

 So you’ve had your animal shorn, now what?
 Here are some guidelines to follow for getting your fiber ready for processing.

 Please be sure to contact us in advance.
 We do not store fiber at the mill.
 Instead you will be put on the list and when we are almost ready, we will contact you to set up a drop off or let you know it is time to ship it our way!

 To keep milling cost effective for you, please consider having same colored fleeces processed together.
 Extensive cleaning takes place between different batches in an effort to keep your product yours.
 For this reason, we have a minimum poundage charge.
 We will process smaller batches, but fees do apply.
 Please see the services and rates pages for more info.
 The more you can combine fleeces into a single processing batch, the less it will cost you.